pyg-team/pytorch-frame/docs/source/tutorials/modular_design.rst

 Modular Design of Deep Tabular Models
 =====================================
 Many recent strong tabular deep models follow modular design (Encoder, Table convolution, Decoder).
 We design the overall architecture of deep tabular models in :pyg:`PyTorch Frame` in the following image.

 .. figure:: ../_figures/modular.png
   :align: center
   :width: 100%

 Encoder
 -------

 :obj:`FeatureEncoder` transforms input :obj:`TensorFrame` into :obj:`Tensor`.
 This class can contain learnable parameters and missing value handling.

 :obj:`StypeWiseFeatureEncoder` inherits from :obj:`FeatureEncoder`.
-It will take `TensorFrame` as input and apply stype-specific feature encoder (specified via `stype_encoder_dict`) to PyTorch :obj:`Tensor` of each stype to get embeddings for each stype.
+It will take :obj:`TensorFrame` as input and apply stype-specific feature encoder (specified via `stype_encoder_dict`) to PyTorch :obj:`Tensor` of each stype to get embeddings for each stype.

 The embeddings of different stypes are then concatenated along the column axis.
 In all, it transforms :obj:`TensorFrame` into 3-dimensional tensor `x` of shape [batch_size, num_cols, channels].
 :obj:`StypeEncoder` encodes :obj:`tensor` of a specific stype into 3-dimensional column-wise tensor that is input into :class:`TableConv`.
 We have already implemented many encoders:

-- :obj:`EmbeddingEncoder` is a :obj:`~torch.nn.Embedding`-based encoder for categorical features
+- :obj:`EmbeddingEncoder` is a :obj:`torch.nn.Embedding`-based encoder for categorical features
 - :obj:`LinearBucketEncoder` is a bucket-based encoder for numerical features introduced in https://arxiv.org/abs/2203.05556

 for a full list of :obj:`StypeEncoder`'s, you can take a look at :obj:`/torch_frame/encoder/stype_encoder.py`.